 You’ve likely heard the saying: “A jack of all trades is a master of none.”
 It warns against the futility of pursuing too many disciplines.
 Be a specialist, or you’ll be nothing.

-It may surprise you to learn there’s actually an extended version: “A jack of all trades is a master of none, but oftentimes better than a master of one.”
-With a subtle addition, its meaning becomes inverted to tout the benefits of being a polymath (a.k.a. generalist).
+But there’s more to the story.
+An extended version of the saying tells a different tale: “A jack of all trades is a master of none, but oftentimes better than a master of one.”
+With a subtle addition, its meaning becomes inverted.
+It touts the benefits of being a polymath (a.k.a. generalist), rather than admonishing them.

-Why is the former so common, and the latter so unknown?
+Why is the former so common, and the latter unknown?

 The answer lies in modern society’s preference for specialization.
 We’ll explore its origin, the limits it places on workers’ freedoms, and how the polymath approach can offer a reprieve.
 Finally, I’ll share my own experiences and learnings exploring a multitude of pursuits.